Your Rights as a Student

 Please note: Should you decide to restrict the release of your public information, any future requests will be expressly refused.
 For example:

-- A prospective employer requesting degree confirmation of your major field of study, address or date of birth would be denied access to such items.
+- A prospective employer requesting degree confirmation of your major field of study or dates of attendance would be denied access to such items.

 - Your name would not appear in the graduation ceremony program.